ANIRUDHBS1/ANIRUDHBS1.github.io/_miscellaneous/Extracurricular.md

 # Mentoring

-I am always excited about mentoring juniors on any aspects of undergraduate programs or research - be it related to courses, specializations, undergraduate research, or internship programs.
-As a Core Member of the EE Research Club, I take every possible opportunity to promote research at IITM, either by organizing talks or by having informal fireside chats with professors.
+I am always excited about mentoring juniors on any aspects of undergraduate programs or research.

-You can take a look at the [EE Research Club Website](https://sites.google.com/smail.iitm.ac.in/eerc) here.
+If you are EE or EP @ IITM, do check out the [EE Research Club Website](https://sites.google.com/smail.iitm.ac.in/eerc).

 # Space

-My fascination with space was taken to another level during the time when I was associated with Space Lab, IIT Madras.
-Getting to know the nitty-gritty details of building a satellite was cool, but getting to know what Space has to offer was cooler!

-You can take a look at the [IITMSAT Website](https://sites.google.com/view/iitmsat) here.
+I have been fond of space and satellites ever since high school.
+As a member of Team [IITMSAT](https://sites.google.com/view/iitmsat), I had the privilege of engaging with scientists from ISRO and NASA.
+This unique experience allowed me to gain insights into the daily challenges and rewards of space exploration.

 <figure>
   <img src="/images/Space.png" alt="Picture with Mr. Suresh Susurla, CEO of Startoon Labs, Alumni of Space Lab, IIT Madras">